reneaas/classes_in_cpp/advanced_tutorial/README.md

 ### The extended class tutorial: Superclasses, derived classes and a  tridiagonal matrix solver for a toeplitz matrix solving the Poisson equation.

-This tutorial is a extension of the class previous class tutorial where we implemented a simple class to solve an integral numerically using the trapezoidal rule.
+This tutorial is a extension of the previous class tutorial where we implemented a simple class to solve an integral numerically using the trapezoidal rule.
 In many cases, though, the problems we want to solve are far more complicated and require much more code.
 In these cases, it's very useful to organize our codes into a more hierarchical way in the following sense:
   1. Codes that are needed for multiple purposes are only written *once*.
   2. The code project as a whole is organized in a logical way so that the codes becomes easily readable, "debuggable" and usage becomes a breeze